JuergenGutsch/blog/_source/_posts/2018-01-29-trying-react.md

 ## Conclusion

-My current impression is that React is much more fast than Angular.
-This is just a kind of a Hello world app, but even for such an app Angular need some time to render this few lines of code.
+My current impression is that React is much more fast on startup than Angular.
+This is just a kind of a Hello world app, but even for such an app Angular need some time to start a few lines of code.
 Maybe that changes if the App gets bigger.
 But I'm sure it keeps to be fast, because of less overhead in the framework.

 The setup was easy and works on the first try.
 The experience in Angular helped a lot here.
-I already know the tools, but anyway, Robins tutorial is pretty clear, simple and easy to read: [https://www.robinwieruch.de/minimal-react-Webpack-babel-setup/](https://www.robinwieruch.de/minimal-react-Webpack-babel-setup/)
+I already know the tools.
+Anyway, Robins tutorial is pretty clear, simple and easy to read: [https://www.robinwieruch.de/minimal-react-Webpack-babel-setup/](https://www.robinwieruch.de/minimal-react-Webpack-babel-setup/)

-To get started with React, the's also a nice Video series on YouTube, which tells you about the really basics and how to get started creating components and adding the dynamic stuff to the components:
+To get started with React, there's also a nice Video series on YouTube, which tells you about the really basics and how to get started creating components and adding the dynamic stuff to the components:

 https://www.youtube.com/watch?v=MhkGQAoc7bc&list=PLoYCgNOIyGABj2GQSlDRjgvXtqfDxKm5b